 In addition to diversity of culture and languages, the Literature major encourages exposure to a diversity of academic disciplines, said Aziza Tichavakunda ’14.
 Because of extensive cross-listing and departmental flexibility, “You have more freedom to make it your own,” she said.

 Part of that freedom lies in the opportunity to design your own major.
 Tichavakunda, for instance, has chosen to combine film and creative writing, taking literature, film and theory classes throughout the past years.
-Her senior thesis examines “Upstream Color,” a movie in which the main characters are unknowingly infected with a parasite that transforms them from human to animal to plant.
+Her senior thesis included an examination of the themes of “Upstream Color,” a 2013 drama written and directed by Shane Carruth.

 In certain respects, the Literature major lends itself to greater diversity of interests, according to students interviewed.
 There are students like Tichavakunda, who are fascinated by the intersection of literature and another discipline; then there are students who hone in on specific cultures and languages, like Harrington — who plans to pursue Celtic Studies post-graduation — and Stephanie Wisowaty ‘16, who is studying German and French Literature.

 According to several students, though, the choice to focus on the literary traditon of one language can also present some drawbacks.
 To be able to read and understand texts from different cultures, students are required to take three more foreign language credits than they would need to simply fulfill distributional requirements.
 For Wisowaty, who grew up speaking German, began French in high school, and then completed a semester abroad in France before coming to Yale, jumping right into studying the literature was an option, so she took the intro German and French Literature classes last year.
 But for a student who enters Yale with no previous language experience, the Literature language requirement means condensing seven years of language study into four years of college.